Not Every Business Will Survive the Zero-Click Era — Here's What the Data Says About Who Will

 Feature 5: Strong Brand (r = 0.206)

 32.6% of winners had strong branded search volume relative to their overall traffic, compared to 16.1% of losers.
-This was the weakest predictor (0.206 correlation), but it matters for an important reason: branded searches are the one query type that AI cannot disintermediate.
+This was the weakest predictor (0.206 correlation), but it matters for a specific reason: branded searches are the one query type that AI cannot disintermediate.

 Winners